hotosm/osm-sandbox/README.md

 # OSM Sandbox

-Edit a map collaboratively, in an isolated environment.
+An easy install sandboxed version of OpenStreetMap, for collaborative editing in an isolated environment.

 This repository does the following: